otam-mato/ChatAI_frontend_app/README.md

 ### Implementation

-We created an HTML file for a web page that implements a simple chat interface using the OpenAI GPT-3.5 model.
+Created an HTML file for a web page that implements a simple chat interface using the OpenAI GPT-3.5 model.
 Here's a brief overview of the structure and functionality:

 1. **HTML Structure:**
    - The HTML document starts with the usual structure, including the `<!DOCTYPE html>` declaration and the opening `<html>` tag.